SingerLan/lookoro/wordpress/wp-content/themes/quotesin/readme.txt

 = What is Jetpack Infinite Scroll? =
 Instead of having to click a link to get to the next set of posts, infinite scrolling pulls the next posts automatically into view when the reader approaches the bottom of the page.
 According to Jetpack.

-= How can I add social icon below the Site title? =
-Go to Dashboard and click on Appearance → Menu → Custom Link → Add your social media link → Set menu to 'social' → Save
+= How can I add social icons below the Site title? = Go to Dashboard and click on Appearance → Menu → Custom Link → Add your social media link → Set menu to 'social' → Save

-= How to add social share icon on Homepage? =
+= How to add social sharing icons on Homepage? =
+You can use any social sharing plugins for this purpose.

+= How to set author and topics for quotes? =
 Use Categories as Author and Tags as Topics.

-= How to set author and topics for quotes? =
-In the upcoming update, we are going to give an option to choose this.

-= How to enable thumbnail instead of quotation icon? = In the upcoming update, we are going to give an option to choose this.
+= How to enable thumbnails instead of quotation icons? = In the upcoming updates, we are going to give an option to choose this.

 = I want to change something? =
 A child theme allows you to change small aspects of your site’s appearance yet still preserve your theme’s look and functionality.
 See: https://developer.wordpress.org/themes/advanced-topics/child-themes/